GracielaBravo/Exploratory-Analysis-Course-Project-2/README.md

 **6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (`fips == "06037"`).
 Which city has seen greater changes over time in motor vehicle emissions?**

   **Answer**: Emissions related to motor vehicle sources in Baltimore City vs Los Angeles have considerable differences.
 LA emissions greatly exceed Baltimore City emissions.
-LA hasn't cut motor vehicle emissions at all from 1999 to 2008, while Baltimore City cut emissions by more than half.
+LA hasn't cut motor vehicle emissions at all from 1999 to 2008, while Baltimore City cut emissions by 65%.

   ![plot of plot6.png](./plot6.png)